Important Dates Registration for Summer and Fall classes is now open

-Institutional accreditationevaluates overall institutional quality that provides education. (i.e., faculty/personnel, administration, finances, facilities, etc.).
-Examples of institutional accreditors include regional accreditation of colleges and universities: Southern Association of Colleges and Schools (SACS) Commission on Colleges, Western Association for Schools and Colleges (WASC); and career college accreditors: Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT).
+Institutional accreditation evaluates overall institutional quality that provides education. (i.e., faculty/personnel, administration, finances, facilities, etc.).
+Examples of institutional accreditors include regional accreditation of colleges and universities: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), Western Association for Schools and Colleges (WASC); and career college accreditors: Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT).

 Lone Star College Institutional Accreditation

-Formerly known as the North Harris Montgomery Community College District, the Lone Star College System is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate of Arts, Associate of Arts in Teaching, Associate of Science and Associate of Applied Science Degrees.
+Formerly known as the North Harris Montgomery Community College District, the Lone Star College System is accredited by the Southern Association of Colleges and Schools Commission on College to award Associate of Arts, Associate of Arts in Teaching, Associate of Science and Associate of Applied Science Degrees.